mrm-commerce/cloud_builder/README.md

 - added support for template Outputs (see http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html)

 ### 0.0.5
-- cli can use the EC2_REGION, CLOUD_BUILDER_BUCKET and CLOUD_BUILDER_DIFF_TOOL environment variables as defaults for --region, --bucket and --diff-tool
+- cli can use the EC2_REGION, CLOUD_BUILDER_BUCKET and CLOUD_BUILDER_DIFF_TOOL environment variables as defaults for `--region`, `--bucket` and `--diff-tool`
-- deprecated the --upload flag/action, if you specify a bucket the stack json is uploaded by default
+- deprecated the `--upload` flag/action, if you specify a bucket the stack json is uploaded by default

 ### 0.0.4
 - support for specifying an AWS region